 - “Volunteering in Uganda was truly an amazing experience.
 Absolutely loved everything about the organization and would recommend it to everyone, regardless of where you're from or what you do for a living, they are affordable and very grassroots.”–Herbert

 No dental experience needed to volunteer with Global Dental Relief!
 In a country with only about 1,000 dentists for a population of 40 million, medical volunteers are needed to help bring quality dental care and hygiene education to underprivileged children.
-Each project is designed for 13-18 volunteers, and during a week-long clinic, you’ll do fluoride treatments, sterilization, and even help with record keeping to make an immediate difference in the lives of over 500 children.
+Each project is designed for 13-18 volunteers, and during a week-long clinic, you'll make an immediate difference in the lives of over 500 children.

 - “The dentists and staff were great teachers and helped me ease into the position.
 I was deeply moved by the students we served.
 The need in Kenya is great and we were able to serve hundreds of students.
 GDR is doing marvelous work and I intend to join another trip.” – Chuck